DFE-Digital/architecture/capability/architecture-capability-framework.md

 You can also download a [PDF version](../documents/dfe-architecture-framework-pathways.pdf) of this architecture pathway map.

-*[Add detail on DDaT pathways + DfE - from business analysis, development / DevOps, technnical roles]*
+*[Add detail on DDaT pathways + DfE - from business analysis, development / DevOps, technical roles]*

 ## Profiles
 *[Add case studies for Enterprise / Solution / Technical Architect]*